 The market price of the Company's Common Stock has been, and is likely to continue to be, highly volatile.
 Future announcements concerning the Company or its competitors, quarterly variations in operating results, announcements of technological innovations, the introduction of new products or changes in product pricing policies by the Company or its competitors, claims of infringement of proprietary rights or other litigation, changes in earnings estimates by analysts or other factors could cause the market price of the Common Stock to fluctuate substantially.
 In addition, the stock market has from time-to-time experienced significant price and volume fluctuations that have particularly affected the market prices for the common stocks of technology companies and that have often been unrelated to the operating performance of particular companies.
-These broad market fluctuations may also adversely affect the market price of a company's securities, securities class action litigation has occurred against the issuing company.
+These broad market fluctuations may also adversely affect the market price of the Company's Common Stock.
+In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has occurred against the issuing company.
 There can be no assurance that such litigation will not occur in the future with respect to the Company.
 Such litigation could result in substantial costs and a diversion of management's attention and resources, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 Any adverse determination in such litigation could also subject the Company to significant liabilities.
 See "Price Range of Common Stock."